Durham, Connecticut: Geography

 The west side of Durham is flanked by the Metacomet Ridge, a mountainous trap rock ridgeline that stretches from Long Island Sound to nearly the Vermont border.
-Notable features of the Metacomet ridge in Durham include Trimountain, Fowler Mountain, Pistapaug Mountain, and the north tip of Totoket Mountain.
+Notable features of the Metacomet ridge in Durham include Trimountain, Fowler Mountain, Pistapaug Mountain, and the northern tip of Totoket Mountain.
 The 50-mile (80-kilometer) Mattabesett Trail traverses the ridge.
 Miller's Pond State Park is located within the town.

 History

 Durham was incorporated in 1708.
 The settlement was named after Durham, England.
 It took land from Guilford, and Haddam.
 Durham has one of the first public libraries in the United States.
 It was founded in 1733, two years after Benjamin Franklin started the Philadelphia library.
 Moses Austin who, along with his son Stephen F. Austin, began the settlement of Spanish and Mexican Texas by Anglo-Americans, was born in Durham in 1761.
 In the 1830s Durham came to prominence as the birthplace of Richard P. Robinson, who was tried for and acquitted of the infamous murder of Helen Jewett.